-If we’re pursuing significant success, it is almost certain we will face challenges that can either motivate us to move forward, or slow us down or even stop us from making progress.
+If we’re pursuing significant success, it’s almost certain we’ll face challenges that can either motivate us to move forward, or slow us down or even stop us from making progress.

 Almost always, the things preventing or blocking our success are internal fears, beliefs or assumptions.
-Unless we’re able to identify and remove these internal blocks, they will be operating in the background and influence how we think, the emotions we generate and the actions we are willing to take.
+Unless we’re able to identify and remove these internal blocks, they will be operating in the background and influence how we think, the emotions we generate and the actions we’re willing to take.

-I used to get very uncomfortable speaking in front of any sized audiences so I initially enrolled in a Toastmaster’s course in order to learn some basic presentation skills and also gain some confidence.
+I used to get very uncomfortable speaking in front of any sized audiences so I initially enrolled in a Toastmaster’s course to learn basic presentation skills and also gain confidence.
 My corporate role at that time required me to give presentations to employees periodically so that gave me some valuable practice.

-I also spoke at a number of Rotary clubs which also helped build my confidence.
+I also spoke at several Rotary clubs which also helped build my confidence.
 It took me a few years before I felt comfortable standing in front of audiences because I had to work through the internal blocks I had.
-If I hadn’t been willing to face those blocks, it is highly unlikely I would have a speaking and training career now.
+If I hadn’t been willing to face those blocks, it’s highly unlikely I would have a speaking and training career now.

 Here are five things to be aware of that may be preventing more success for us and what we can do to address them.
 The quicker we can overcome them, the better our chances of creating the level of success we want.

 - What are your habitual thought patterns?
-When you are presented with a new idea or opportunity, do you first consider how it can benefit you or do you consider what’s difficult or not right about it?
+When you’re presented with a new idea or opportunity, do you first consider how it can benefit you or do you consider what’s difficult or not right about it?
 The old saying, “We become what we think about” is still true today.
-Our habitual way of thinking are giving us the results we are getting in life.
-If we don’t like our results, then we must change how and what we are thinking about.
+Our habitual way of thinking are giving us the results we’re getting in life.
+If we don’t like our results, we must change how and what we’re thinking about.

 One way to improve our thinking is to constantly ask ourselves, “What is my true intention?” or “What is the outcome I am seeking?”
 The more clarity we have, the easier it will be to move forward towards what we want.

 - What are you consistently giving focus to?
 Do you consistently focus on results or do you focus on reasons?
-Are your dreams pulling your forward or are they generating excuses as to why you can’t achieve them?
-Whatever we focus on expands so if we constantly focus on reasons as to why we can’t do something, we will continue to find more reasons to support our way of thinking.
+Are your dreams pulling your forward or are they generating excuses why you can’t achieve them?
+Whatever we focus on expands so if we constantly focus on reasons why we can’t do something, we’ll continue to find more reasons to support our way of thinking.